-To perform annotation we use SACR, an opensource, browser-based interface (Oberle, 2018).
+Several coreference annotation tools have been developed in recent years (Stenetorp et al., 2012; Yimam et al., 2013; Vala et al., 2016; Muzny et al., 2017).
+We use SACR, an open-source, browserbased interface developed by Oberle (2018).
 This tool meets our requirements, allowing efficient processing of long texts, tracking a large number of entities and handling nested mentions.

-Mention detection errors mainly involve difficult cases, such as nested and ambiguous mentions (animals with agentivity, appositions, reflexive pronouns) or other edge cases.
-It shows the feasibility of leveraging automatic mention detection to accelerate coreference annotation.
-The manual annotation of a 100k-token text takes around 40 hours.
+In practice, mention detection errors are rare and mainly involve difficult cases, such as ambiguous mentions (animals with agentivity, appositions, reflexive pronouns), nested mentions and other edge cases.
+This confirms the feasibility of leveraging automatic mention detection to accelerate coreference annotation.
+We estimate the manual annotation of a 100,000-token text to take around 30 to 40 hours.